UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Enable or disable transfers in a collection.
+The method enables or disables transfers in a collection.

-The method can call the **Collection Owner**.
+Only the **Collection Owner** can call this method.

-Set **transfersEnabled** flag for particular collection.
+The method sets **transfersEnabled** flag for particular collection.
 The current value of the **transfersEnabled** flag can be found using the method [**Get effective limits**](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/effective-collection-limits)

 #### Brief example